 Not everyone will change their name after they get married.
-More and more women are keeping their names because the history behind changing one's name is a bit off putting - but sometimes tradition overrides the meaning of the tradition.
+More and more people are keeping their names because the history behind changing one's name is a bit off putting - but sometimes tradition overrides the meaning of the tradition.
 I'd love to tell you that changing your name is super quick and simple, but unfortunately that's not the reality for most.
 It all depends on what you currently have in your name - property, credits cards, cars, etc.

 Before you can get started, you need to have an original or certified copy of your marriage license.
 Keep this document handy and in a safe place where it can be easily accessed.
 I personally have a box called the Important Box .
 I put my only my most important documents, my passport, birth certificate and my spare car key in it and at the very least I always know where those things are.